-If the fireproof materials in the combustion chamber are blackened after a fire, then the stove is polluting, and the $HWAM^{\otimes}$ Autopilot $^{\text{TM}}$ is malfunctioning.
-Therefore, more air must be supplied by turning the air control knob clockwise (to the right).
+If the fireproof materials in the combustion chamber are blackened after a fire, then the stove is polluting, and the HWAM® AutopilotTM is malfunctioning.
+It will be necessary, therefore, to move the air control knob to a higher level.
 It may also be necessary to burn more wood.